singapore vegan travel guide

 Mango-passion (V) gelato at the Botanical Gardens.

+AirBnb is restricted in Singapore as the laws don’t allow for short term rentals of private homes.
+For a budget stay, there are several hostels and guesthouses, and I suggest a serviced apartment and self-catering.
 There are 5-star hotels all around Central Singapore, but no vegan hotels, and few offer animal-friendly menus.
 The luxury hotels may provide plant-based food upon request.
-Reserve well in advance – prices for hotels are high on average.
+Reserve well in advance – prices are high on average.

 Selection of Hotels*